cerb/cerb.github.io/_docs/introduction/terminology.md

 * A **watcher** is a worker who wants to be notified about all new activity on a specific record.
 For example, a supervisor may be a watcher on all new tickets to monitor the quality of the messages that workers are sending to contacts.

 * **Bots** are programmable agents that can perform most of the same actions as workers.
 They automate common workflows by responding to **events** with **behaviors** that can be completely built within a web browser -- even by workers with no computer programming experience.
-For instance, a VA can send an automated response every time a new conversation is started.
+For instance, a bot can send an automated response every time a new conversation is started.
 Any number of bots may be managed by groups and workers.